shravan777666/Auras/backend/ml-service/README.md

 # Financial Prediction ML Service

-This directory contains the Python microservice for financial forecasting using Linear Regression.
+This directory contains the Python microservice for financial forecasting using Linear Regression and Support Vector Regression (SVR) for expense prediction.

 ## Overview